GrapheneOS/hardened_malloc/README.md

 ## API extensions

-The `void free_sized(void *ptr, size_t expected_size)` function exposes the
-sized deallocation sanity checks for C. A performance-oriented allocator could use the same API as an optimization to avoid a potential cache miss from reading the size from metadata.

 The `size_t malloc_object_size(void *ptr)` function returns an *upper bound* on the accessible size of the relevant object (if any) by querying the malloc implementation.
 It's similar to the `__builtin_object_size` intrinsic used by